Tell es-Sakan: Later history and conservation

 In August 2017, the Hamas government's Land Authority began to bulldoze the site to utilise the land as compensation for some of Hamas' senior employees.
 This led to protests and disagreements between the Land Authority and the Ministry of Tourism and Antiquities, which opposed the work.
 Pressure from the ministry, the Islamic University of Gaza and archaeologists led to a two-week pause.
 The work concentrated on the south side of the tell and had destroyed over 1.2 ha.

 A UNESCO representative, Junaid Sorosh-Wali, described the destruction as "disastrous for the archaeology and cultural heritage in Palestine".
 The resumption of bulldozing led to further protests, including a social media campaign by a youth group, which attracted further media attention.
 Palestinian archaeologist Fadel al-Athal was able to recover fragments of pottery.
 Demolition halted in October 2017.
 Satellite imagery from 2018 showed evidence of bulldozing, and by 2021, there had been further clearance, and a new road had been built running north-east to south-west.

-The Israeli invasion of Gaza in 2023–25 caused damage to many cultural heritage sites; UNESCO has verified damage at more than a hundred sites, including Tell es-Sakan.
+The Gaza war caused damage to many cultural heritage sites; UNESCO has verified damage at more than 150 sites, including Tell es-Sakan.
 Using satellite imagery, GAZAMAP found that residential buildings in the vicinity of Tell es-Sakan had been destroyed.
 The extent of the damages to the archaeological site remained uncertain as of November 2023.
 From June to September 2024, an international team of researchers evaluated the impact of the war on heritage sites in Gaza using techniques including remote sensing and field observation.
 The survey found that Tell es-Sakan was severely affected by bomb and bulldozer damage.
 Bulldozers had demolished the east corner of the tell, possibly for a temporary military installation.
 The authors advocated for resumed excavations at Tell es-Sakan as a programme of recovery for heritage sites in the Gaza Strip.
-Finds from Tell es-Sakan were again displayed at the Institut du Monde Arabe in 2025 as part of the exhibition "Saved Treasures of Gaza: 5000 Years of History".
+Finds from Tell es-Sakan were again displayed at the Institut du Monde Arabe in 2025 as part of the exhibition Saved Treasures of Gaza: 5000 Years of History.
 Composer Davide Verotta wrote a piece of classical music titled "Tell es-Sakan" as a protest against the Gaza war; it was performed at the San Francisco Community Music Center in March 2025.